lucemans/show/web3-auth/slides.md

 </ul>

 <!--
 bitwarden.
-Cause its simple, feature complete, cross platform, which includes mobile, auto-recognizes input text-boxes.
-And self-hostable, which, is a big bonus for me.
+Cause it has all of these benefits

-But enough about bitwarden, why, you ask
+But enough about bitwarden, (why, you ask)
 -->

 ---